hanyeol/steem/docs/getting-started/testnet-docker-setup.md

 # Percent of witnesses (0-99) that must be participating in order to produce blocks
 required-participation = 0

-# name of witness controlled by this node (e.g. initwitness )
+# name of witness controlled by this node (e.g. genesis )
 witness = "genesis"

 # WIF PRIVATE KEY to be used by witnesses